Azure-Samples/ms-identity-docs-code-javascript/angular-spa/README.md

 ## Prerequisites

-- Azure Active Directory (Azure AD) tenant and the permissions or role required for managing app registrations in the tenant.
+- A Microsoft Entra tenant and the permissions or role required for managing app registrations in the tenant.
 - Node.js 16+
 - Angular 12